 Surfing protocol – make sure you are aware of people in front of you, and avoid hitting them with your board.
 If you manage to paddle out to the bigger waves on the right hand side, respect others who are on the waves first, and elect not to take it or interfere with the other riders.

 Surf Report - Checkout the surf report showing the height of waves on each side of the island.

 There are a few spots around the island that are known for shore-breaking waves that are ideal for bodysurfing and body boarding.

 Waimanalo Bay and beautiful Kailua Beach on the Windward side offer smaller waves to play in.
 Sandy Beach and stunning Makapu’u Beach on the south side of the island usually produces larger and stronger waves for the experienced surfers.

 Pounders in Laia and Waimea Bay on the North Shore can also produce large shore-break waves during winter swells hitting this side of the island.
-Smaller waves make an appearance in the summer, but it could also very well be flat with no no ridable waves at all.
+Smaller waves make an appearance in the summer, but it could also be flat with no ridable waves at all.